 Often there’s a lot of good happening in our communities and we just need to get out there to support and amplify what they’re doing.
 Tell your friends, family, and neighbors about the organizations and encourage them to get involved and donate, too.

 Start by learning about bills that are being proposed and find out how they will affect your community.
 Talk to the farmers and other community members about the bill to understand more.
-Then get out there, don’t be afraid, and let your voice be heard!
+Then get out there, don’t be afraid, and let them hear your voice!

 It’s always so disheartening to create an event that’s meant to do meaningful work in the community… and then to have hardly anyone show up.
-Make a point of attending meetings and events in your town that are aimed at making the community a better place to live.
+Attend meetings and events in your town that are aimed at making the community a better place to live.
 Bring along your friends!